Make a general complaint

 The council defines a complaint as an expression of dissatisfaction about an action or lack of action or about the standard of service, whether the action was taken or the service was provided by the us or a person or body acting on our behalf.

-Examples of the types of complaints that the policy covers are:
+Examples of the types of complaints that the policy may cover are:

 - Failure to provide a service that has been requested outside of advised timescales.